 GSI is helping the City of Woodland, California, develop its aquifer storage and recovery (ASR) system.

-- If an adequate amount of treated surface water is available, planning and implementing an interim injection program after the wells are drilled and tested.
+- When treated surface water is available, GSI will plan and implement an interim injection program after the wells are drilled and tested.
 Temporary injection equipment will be installed as the aboveground pumping and injection system is being designed to begin developing the target storage volume.

 - After the wellhead improvements are completed, the well should be able to immediately begin recovery of high quality water.

 - Another benefit of the program is to improve the quality of water being produced by the wells because native groundwater is high in arsenic, hexavalent chromium, and nitrate.